ar5had/cc-xbl-analysis/files/bindings.md

 popup-base | chrome://global/content/bindings/popup.xml#popup
 folderSummary-popup | chrome://global/content/bindings/popup.xml#tooltip
-folderSummary | does not extend any binding/element folderSummary-location | does not extend any binding/element folderSummary-subfoldersSummary | does not extend any binding/element folderSummary-message | does not extend any binding/element splitmenu | does not extend any binding/element appmenu-vertical | chrome://messenger/content/generalBindings.xml#menu-vertical
+folderSummary | does not extend any binding/element folderSummary-message | does not extend any binding/element splitmenu | does not extend any binding/element appmenu-vertical | chrome://messenger/content/generalBindings.xml#menu-vertical